• Home /

 The ideal credit usage is one-third of your credit card borrowing limits.

-Reduce your balances, spread them over multiple cards, balances, and leave your accounts open.
+Reduce your balances, spread them over multiple cards, and leave your accounts open.
 Accounts at zero percent utilization can improve your score overall.

 3. Don’t open new credit cards or shop for an automobile